lauralifts/loadmgt-workshop/README.md

 Grafana's UI is reasonably intuitive (ask for help if you need it).
 Some familiarity with Prometheus' query language, [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) may help - the docs have a number of examples - again, ask if you need help.

+Note that Grafana mounts a separate dashboards volume for each demo, so any custom dashboards won't carry over between demos.

 When running any demo, Prometheus will be available on [http://localhost:9090](http://localhost:9090) and Grafana on [http://localhost:3000](http://localhost:3000).
 You can use Prometheus for adhoc graphic and exploring metrics.